Hemel Hempstead: Public art

-A series of 33 ft high blue steel arches called the Phoenix Gateway has been installed on the roundabout closest to the Hemel Hempstead junction of the M1 motorway.
-The aim is to regenerate the town after the Buncefield fire with a striking piece of commercial art.
-It is funded by the East of England Development Agency.
+A series of 33-feet-high blue steel arches, called the Phoenix Gateway, is located on the roundabout closest to the Hemel Hempstead junction of the M1 motorway.
+The concept behind the installation was to help regenerate the town after the Buncefield fire with a striking piece of commercial art.
+It was funded by the East of England Development Agency.

 Notable events

-In December 2005 there was a series of explosions and fires at Buncefield oil depot.
+In December 2005, there was a series of explosions and fires at Buncefield oil depot.

 This was widely reported as the largest explosion in peacetime Europe by many media organisations, although verification of the claim is scant.

 Notable people

 Notable people associated with the town in order of birth date: